 If you have any concerns regarding the health of a tree or have suspicions that suspect it has fallen victim to a harmful pest, disease or fungi, contact a member of the team today.
 We’ll quickly be able to identify the threat and be happy to advise on a schedule of works to save the tree and stop the spread to any surrounding trees.

-As your helpful and local Horsham tree surgeons, we've put together a list of common pests, diseases and fungi along with some tips of how to identify them.
+As your helpful and local Horsham tree surgeons, we’ve put together a list of common pests, diseases and fungi along with some tips on how to identify them.

 Diseases and Fungi